Educational Media Company at Virginia Tech

-The Educational Media Company at Virginia Tech (EMCVT) is an independent governing body over student mass media organizations of the Virginia Tech campus.
+The Educational Media Company at Virginia Tech, Inc. (EMCVT) is an independent governing body over student mass media organizations of the Virginia Tech campus.
 The EMCVT board of directors is made up of Virginia Tech faculty and staff, students, and members of the Blacksburg, Virginia community.
 As the parent company, EMCVT owns the copyrights on all media produced by its divisions.